-What Is Male-Specific Treatment
+What Is Male-Specific Treatment?

-This type of treatment is geared towards someone who was born male and currently presents as a man.
+This type of treatment is geared toward someone who was born male and currently presents as a man.
 It’s designed to address the issues most commonly faced by men in their experiences with addiction.

-Addiction in Men
+Addiction In Men

 - Addiction occurs more frequently in men.

 - Men exhibit higher rates of antisocial personality disorder development when addicted.

 - Men are more likely to misuse multiple drugs than women.

 The District Recovery Community